 The radio frequency excites the gas electrons and changes their state.
 The machine generates high speed pulses of plasma in order to etch.

 The PCB etching system produces volatile chemical compounds as by-products during the chemical reactions that take place.
-It takes 10 to 15 minutes for the plasma atoms to etch away at the printed circuit board.
+It takes 10 to 15 minutes for the plasma atoms to clean the holes in the circuit board.

 Plasma is also popular for cleaning the leadframes inside the chip packaging.
 The leadframes carry electrical signals to the outside of the package and must be cleaned of all organics before being incorporated into the package.